It’s a question that confuses many people, can you eat the rind on brie?

 Did you know that if a cheese has a rind, then the interior is known as the “paste”?

-Having established that it’s fine to actually eat the rind on Brie, what difference does it make to the taste?
+Having established that it’s fine to eat the rind on Brie, what difference does it make to the taste?

 It’s quite subtle, not overpowering, and is best described as earthy, perhaps reminiscent of mushrooms.

-Which makes sense, as you are eating mold!
+That makes sense, as you are eating mold!

 Some people compare it to the taste of brown butter, with almost a bitter flavor.